mitmath/18303/README.md

 Julia) and demonstrate results for some test problems.
 Validate your solution (show that it converges in some known case).

-You must submit a one-page proposal of your intended final-project topic, summarizing what you intend to do.
+You must submit a one-page proposal of your intended final-project topic (November 17), summarizing what you intend to do.
 Potential projects will be suggested as the course progresses.

 ## Assignments